ortiza5/modding-vivaldi/basics/devtools.md

    by right‐clicking and selecting “Save as...”.
 Choose the location of the mod file to overwrite, or save the edit as backup.

+   > Tip: In many linux distros you can right-click the native window and force it to be always on top.
+This can be helpful when using devtools.

 ### Reloading the user interface

 The standard way of performing edits is opening our mod file in a proper text